mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 classes: wide
 ---

 On February 1st, 2018, I [quit my job](/why-i-quit-google) as a software engineer at Google to start my own single-person software company.
-Today marks my first full year as a solo developer, so I thought it would be a good time to reflect on how the decision has affected my money, lifestyle, and happiness.
+Today marks my first full year as a solo developer, so I thought it would be a good time to reflect on how the decision has affected my finances, lifestyle, and happiness.

 # How I made and spent money

-I'll start with money.
-It's the thing most people are interested in because it's one the strongest motivators to starting a business and the largest obstacle to doing so.

-Here is a high-level overview of all my business revenues and expenses for 2018:
+Here's a high-level overview of all my business revenues and expenses for 2018:

 {% assign fig_caption = 'Profit and Loss chart via [Bench](http://refer.bench.co/pPrqq).' | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="bench-2018.jpg" alt="Profit and loss for 2018" max_width="793px" class="img-border" img_link="true" fig_caption=fig_caption %}

 One way of looking at this chart is that I lost $21k in a single year.
-Alternate interpretation: I grew profits by almost $1k each month!
+Alternate interpretation: I *grew profits* by almost $1k each month!
 If this trend continues, I should be fabulously wealthy quite soon.

 {% assign fig_caption = 'Profit and loss through 2019, projected' %}

 {% include image.html file="2019-projected.jpg" alt="Projected earnings for 2019" max_width="793px" class="img-border" img_link="true" fig_caption=fig_caption %}

 Okay, that's a bit of a "fanciful" interpretation.
 The reason that my profits increased (i.e., remained negative, but decreased in magnitude) was that I reduced spending.

-In April, I had four different part-time developers working for me simultaneously, which was way too much.
+# Costly lessons in outsourcing

+When I first started, I had a very *Four Hour Work Week* mentality.
+My job was not to *do* work but to *manage* work, so I hired freelancers to do everything.

+I figured that outsourcing a task would the time I have to spend on it by about 80%.
+That is, if I expected to spend 20 hours doing something myself, it would take me about 4 hours to manage a freelancer to do it.
+And that's true, but it takes a few months with that freelancer to reach that point.
+For the first few weeks, I often spent more time managing the freelancer than it would have taken to do the task myself.

+The other issue was task coordination.
+If I could reduce my workload by 80% with outsourcing, it would only take one day of my week to manage a full week of a freelancer's work.
+By that logic, I could hire five freelancers and spend one day a week reviewing each of their work.
+But it doesn't work so cleanly in practice.
+Freelancers often submitted work at the same time.
+And you can't just tell them to sit around for a week until you get back to them.
+They can't have clients that expect them to work two hours one week, then 40 hours the next.

+So I trimmed down and became much more conservative about hiring freelancers.

-The change in my spending also resulted from a significant change in my personal life, which I'll cover a bit later in the post.
+The change in my spending also resulted from a significant change in my personal life, which I'll cover a bit later in this post.

 # Project by project

 ## mtlynch.io *(this blog)*

 My biggest source of revenue in 2018 was this blog.
-I deliberately avoid monetizing this blog because I want readers to feel like they're getting high-quality information about topics I care about.
-I don't want people to wonder if I'm just baiting them to my site so that they can click ads and earn me money.
+I deliberately avoid monetizing it because I don't want ad money to influence what I write.
+The only exception is that if I'm going to link to a product anyway, I use an affiliate link so that the blog earns referral money.

 Despite my best efforts, this blog earned more than any of my other projects.

-In 2018, this blog receied 981k pageviews and earned $1.2k in affiliate revenue, which I think is on the low side.
+In 2018, this blog received 981k pageviews and earned $1.2k in affiliate revenue, which I think most professional bloggers would consider laughably under-monetized.

 | Income/Expense | Amount |
 |---------|----------------------|